Some frequently asked questions about the CDT in Data Science and AI.

 Q: How do students chose their PhD topics?

-Applicants do not need to choose a PhD topic before applying to the CDT in Data Science.
+Applicants do not need to choose a precise PhD topic before applying to the CDT in Data Science and AI.
 Students will be exposed to a range of areas during the course of the MSc by Research year.
-It is possible, even likely, that students' research interests will change during this time, so students do not choose their PhD topics until after completing the MSc by Research.
+It is possible, even likely, that students' research interests will change during this time, so students do not firmly choose their PhD topics until after completing the MSc by Research.
+We do ask students to nominate two potential supervisors on application.
+You will be linked to an academic supervisor at the beginning of your course, but you can change supervisor at a number of points in the programme.

 Q: Do I need to contact a supervisor before submitting an application?

-A: You do not need to contact or identify a PhD supervisor before making an application.
-However, if you already know about a specific research area or supervisor that is particularly interesting to you, please do note this in your application.
+A: You do not need to contact a PhD supervisor before making an application, though you may do so.
+However, we do ask you to nominate two potential supervisors.This is important, as it ensures you look at the staff who could potentially supervise you, and you consider the match between your interest and the (admittedly wide) research interests of our supervisors.
+If you already know about a specific research area or supervisor that is particularly interesting to you, please also note this in your application.

 Q: When does the programme start?